Billy-Dickson/Billy-Dickson.github.io/_posts/2025-11-09-Installing-CoreDNS-on-Alpine.md

 doas rc-status
 ```

-For Info (remove service at startup)
+For info only (howto remove service at startup)

 ```bash
 doas rc-update del coredns